dtolb/v2-messaging/README.md

-# Bandwidth Messaging 2.0 Beta
+# Bandwidth Messaging 2.0 - Closed Beta

-<h3> 👉 <a href="https://go.bandwidth.com/messaging-v2-api.html">Request Access to Beta</a> 👈</h3>
+<h3> 👉 <a href="https://go.bandwidth.com/messaging-v2-api.html">Request Access to Closed Beta</a> 👈</h3>

-The Messaging 2.0 API is an all new way to send and receive SMS, MMS, and Group Messages on the Bandwidth network.
-It works with your numbers you already have in the Number Management section of the Bandwidth Phone Number Dashboard.
+**PLEASE READ**: This is the home for customers using Bandwidth's closed Messaging v2 beta.
+If you don't know which version of the messaging API to use, you're probably on our Messaging v1 API [(see link)](https://dev.bandwidth.com/ap-docs/methods/restApi.html).

+If you have signed up for a free trial, you are using the Messaging v1 API, [which can be found here](https://dev.bandwidth.com/ap-docs/methods/restApi.html).

 <div class="alert alert--general"><p>Messaging 2.0 Does not store <b>ANY</b> messages or records for fetching later.
 If you need message history you need to implement a storage solution that meets your needs.</p></div>